nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

-In the context of a Node.js component the version of the component and the version of Node.js used to run that component are managed through tools like [helm](https://helm.sh/) or [flux](https://fluxcd.io/) to configure the version of the component and the base container to be used in a deployment.
+In the context of a Node.js component the version of the component and the version of Node.js used to run that component are managed through a Dockerfile to configure the version of the component and the base container to be used in a deployment.
 The base container may be an existing Node.js container (for example) [ubi8/nodejs-16](https://catalog.redhat.com/software/containers/ubi8/nodejs-16/615aee9fc739c0a4123a87e1) container or a [dependency image](./docs/development/building-good-containers.md#dependency-image).